 there was a reining in.
 Decisions undoubtedly became more conservative.
 In such a climate it is difficult to keep your cool and remain objective.

 But all this was nothing compared to the Daily Mail's campaign to ban David Cronenberg's Crash.
 Luckily I was on holiday when reporters doorstepped my colleagues, prying into their personal lives.
-The Crash controversy never
+The Crash controversy never seemed

-it an 18.
-Examiners had no qualms about the
+18. Examiners had no qualms about the

 decision; it was the hesitation and mess in the way it was handled which sunk us.